crzyc98/planwise-design-matrix/README.md

-# PlanWise Design Matrix
+# Fidelity PlanAlign Studio

 An internal intelligence platform that transforms unstructured retirement plan documents into structured data for automated peer analysis, recommendation generation, and client deliverable creation for 850+ tax-exempt DC clients.

 ## Overview

-The PlanWise Design Matrix is the data foundation and analytical engine for retirement plan consulting.
+The Fidelity PlanAlign Studio is the data foundation and analytical engine for retirement plan consulting.
 It extracts plan design features from documents, maintains a queryable database of plan provisions, and generates peer benchmarking insights to drive advisory conversations.

 **Key Value Proposition:** Enable data-driven retirement plan consulting at scale by automating plan data extraction, peer comparisons, and recommendation generation.